Acethu/Project-Euler/README.md

 ![alt text](https://i.pinimg.com/originals/3e/f3/04/3ef304635f521b582b6def9ae05b3e3a.png)
 ![alt text](https://i.pinimg.com/originals/73/03/6a/73036a5e793bca42bc894c9c4a7d749b.png)

-Now everytime you press the 'Done' button, the console should log something like this:
+Now, when you press the 'Done' button, the window should close and the console should log something like this:
 ``` python
 event: {'index': 6, 'name': 'Done'}
 values: [{'index': 3, 'value': 'my_name'}, {'index': 5, 'value': 'my@mail.com'}]
 ```

 ***'index'*** - describes the widgets index in the windows layout

 ***'name'*** - is the text of the button